mendersoftware/mender-docs/05.System-updates-Yocto-Project/02.Board-integration/02.Bootloader-support/02.U-Boot/01.Manual-U-Boot-integration/docs.md

    bootcmd=run mmcboot
    ```

-   it should be changed to:
+   you need to change it to:
    ```bash
    bootcmd=run mender_setup; run mmcboot
    ```

 2. `mender_uboot_root`: This is an environment variable that contains the
    description of the device currently set to boot.
 Whenever a U-Boot command is
-   issued that needs to access the current boot partition, this variable should
+   issued that needs to access the current boot partition, reference this variable.
-   be referenced.

    For example, if you have a script, `loadimage`, that loads the kernel from
    the file system, using `mmc` as the device and a `${bootpart}` variable